beginning of content

 Key facts

-- Your abdominal muscles give you core stability, help you to move and help deliver your baby during a vaginal birth.
+• Your abdominal muscles give you core stability and help you to move, twist and breathe.

-- During pregnancy, your growing baby can stretch and weaken your abdominal muscles.
+• During pregnancy, your growing baby and uterus can stretch and weaken your abdominal muscles.

-The abdominal muscles are the muscles in the front of your torso (or trunk), between your ribs and pelvis.
+Your abdominal muscles are the muscles in the front of your body, between your ribs and pelvis.

 What do my abdominal muscles do?